Cedar

 - Although some species of true cedars are acclimatized and found in the US, none of the species are native.

-- As a defensive adaptation against squirrel predation, the seeds of cedar consist of two or three blisters, which contain a bad-tasting resin.
+- As a defensive adaptation against squirrel predation, its seeds consist of two or three blisters, which contain a bad-tasting resin.

 - Even though they are not even conifers, some flowering plants and trees are still commonly called cedars.
 These include Spanish cedar, Ceylon cedar, and bay cedars.